Jutho/TensorKit.jl/README.md

    removed in the 1.0 release.

 3. The `TensorMap` data structure has been changed (simplified), so that all tensor data now resides in a single array of type `<:DenseVector`.
-While this should not does not lead to breaking changes in the interface, it does mean that `TensorMap` objects from TensorKit.jl v0.12.7 or earlier that were saved to disk using e.g. JLD2.jl, cannot simply be read back in using the new version of TensorKit.jl.
-We provide a script below export data in a format that can be read back in by TensorKit.jl v0.13.
+While this does not lead to breaking changes in the interface, it does mean that `TensorMap` objects from TensorKit.jl v0.12.7 or earlier that were saved to disk using e.g. JLD2.jl, cannot simply be read back in using the new version of TensorKit.jl.
+We provide a script [below](https://github.com/Jutho/TensorKit.jl/edit/master/README.md#transferring-tensormap-data-from-older-versions-to-v013) to export data in a format that can be read back in by TensorKit.jl v0.13.

 Major non-breaking changes include:

 * Support for [TensorOperations.jl v5](https://github.com/Jutho/TensorOperations.jl), and
   with this the new backend and allocator support within the `@tensor` macro.
-* The part of TensorKit.jl that defines `Sector` type hierarchy and its corresponding interface, as well as the implementation of all of the standard symmetries, has been moved to a separate package called [TensorKitSectors.jl](https://github.com/QuantumKitHub/TensorKitSectors.jl), so that it can also be used by other packages and is a more lightweight dependency.
+* The part of TensorKit.jl that defines the `Sector` type hierarchy and its corresponding interface, as well as the implementation of all of the standard symmetries, has been moved to a separate package called [TensorKitSectors.jl](https://github.com/QuantumKitHub/TensorKitSectors.jl), so that it can also be used by other packages and is a more lightweight dependency.
-  TensorKitSectors.jl a direct dependency and is automatically installed when installing TensorKit.jl.
+  TensorKitSectors.jl is a direct dependency and is automatically installed when installing TensorKit.jl.
 Furthermore, its public interface is re-exported by TensorKit.jl, so that this should not have any observable consequences.
 * The `fusiontrees` iterator now iterates over `FusionTree` objects in a different order,